codatio/codat-docs/docs/lending/guides/loan-writeback/introduction.md

 ## Prerequisites

 * As a lender, use Codat's [Bank Feeds API](/bank-feeds/overview) to represent your bank account in Codat's domain.
-Keep hold of the [source bank account](/bank-feeds-api#/operations/create-source-account) `id` as you will use it when recording deposits and repayments.
+Keep hold of the [source bank account](/bank-feeds-api#/operations/create-source-account) `id` — you will use it when recording deposits and repayments.

 * If you are implementing loan writeback for Xero, *Xero Bank Feeds API* needs to be enabled for your registered app.
 Xero usually does this during the certification process for lenders' apps so that you can test your solution before completing the certification.